 Sometimes our clients are used to making decisions based on large quantitative studies and wonder how we can possibly gain the confidence we need to make decisions in the early stages of a new venture without statistical significance.
 Instead of focusing on surveys that give us quantitative data (which we agree has a time and place), we focus on evolving our research design from measuring what people say to measuring what they actually do.
 And it gets really interesting – and valuable – when those two things contradict one another.
-(Recently our founder, Tim Ogilvie, wrote a piece on this very point and the need to be biased toward “do data” as an entrepreneur.)

 The Differences Between ‘Say Data’ and ‘Do Data’

 So what do we actually mean by “say data” and “do data”?

 “Say Data” simply put, is when users vocalize what they feel about a concept or guess how they would act in a certain situation.
 It’s hypothetical, at least historically-informal, and therefore not a perfect predictor of future behavior.
 Collecting say data is a fast and affordable way to get early feedback on a new product or service and can point you in a general direction.

 “Do Data” is behavioral evidence and a more reliable predictor of future behavior than say data.
 To collect it, you need to get into the market, put your prototype into your user’s hands, and observe and measure their behavior.
 The best thing is you don’t need to run a large pilot and spend tons of money to get do data.